 The lighthouse building is located in the middle of the island at a height of 90 m, and two lighthouse keepers live in shifts throughout the year.
 If you are adventurous, you can sail to Palagruža or rent accommodation in lighthouse apartments.

 There is also an archeological site on the island of Palagruža Velika, and the findings proved that Palagruža was the island of the Greek hero Diomedes.
 After the Trojan battle, Diomedes set out for the Adriatic, where he fought the Illyrians.
 It is assumed that he was buried in Palagruža.
 Legend has it that Zeus, after the Illyrians killed Diomedes' warriors, turned their souls into birds that still guard the tomb of the Trojan hero.

 Flora & Fauna

-The whole island is a nature reserve with numerous plant (220) and animal species (120) many of which are endemic.
+The island is a nature reserve with numerous plant (220) and animal species (120), many of which are endemic.
 Caper bushes with beautiful white-purple flowers grow everywhere, and oleander and wormwood can be found along the path.
 The island is dominated by milkweed bushes (Euphorbia dendroides), which are most lush from autumn to spring.
 Although beautiful, they are dangerous to human health, so it is recommended not to touch them.
-The most famous endemic animal species is the Mediterranean monk seal, whose survival in the Adriatic has recently been definitively confirmed and whose future depends on the overall ecological balance of the Palagruža archipelago.
+The most famous endemic animal species is the Mediterranean monk seal, whose survival in the Adriatic has recently been confirmed and whose future depends on the overall ecological balance of the Palagruža archipelago.